Love, Chunibyo & Other Delusions! Take on Me: Production

 Kyoto Animation announced the film on May 19, 2017.
 Most of the staff returned for the series, with Ishihara directing the film.
 Jukki Hanada served as a screenwriter based on the original work by Torako.
-Character designer Kazumi Ikeda also returned, and composer Nijine made the film's soundtrack.
+Character designer Kazumi Ikeda also returned, and music composer Nijine made the film's soundtrack.
 Singer Zaq performed the film's theme song, "Journey".
-Mutsuo Shinohara served as art director, Akihiro Ura served as cinematographer and Yota Tsuruoka served as the sound director.
+Mutsuo Shinohara served as art director, Akihiro Ura served as cinematographer, and Yota Tsuruoka served as the sound director.
 Rin Yamamoto was in charge of the film's 3DCG, and Akiyo Takeda served as color key artist.
 Hiroyuki Takahashi edited the film.
 Shochiku distributed it in Japan.

 Release

 The film premiered in Japan on January 6, 2018.
 It was released on Blu-ray and DVD on July 18, 2018.
 On April 16, 2018, Sentai Filmworks acquired the license for the film.
 It premiered at the Los Angeles Anime Film Festival on September 21, 2018.
 The DVD and Blu-ray versions were released on November 20, 2018.
 The film premiered at Madman Anime Festival on June 2, 2018.